NetWilliam/diffpng/README.md

     convert img1 img2 -alpha Off -compose difference -composite -threshold 10% -morphology Erode Square -format "%[fx:w*h*mean]" info:

-### Why not use Imagemagick?
+###what about Imagemagick and phash?

 ImageMagick is a huge dependency to require when a program only requires simple image comparison.
-It is difficult to 'strip out' the ImageMagick image compare code from the rest of the ImageMagick code base.
+It is also difficult to 'strip out' the ImageMagick image compare code from the rest of the ImageMagick code base.
 ImageMagick also has a history of portability problems, crash bugs, backwards incompatability between versions, etc etc, which make it unsuitable for regression testing in some situations.

+phash is also rather large, and a basic use of it produces false matches, for example diffpng's "diffs" test contains two images that should produce a non-match. 'spher1.png' and 'spher2.png'.

+Using pyPhash:

+>>> h1 = pHash.imagehash('difffpng/test/differs/spher1.png')
+>>> h2 = pHash.imagehash('difffpng/test/differs/spher2.png')
+>>> print pHash.hamming_distance( h1, h2), h1, h2
+0 4261506436910995169 4261506436910995169

 ###todo